wuspy/portal_calendar/README.md

 ### 10/9/2024

-* Add compatability with arduino-esp32 v3 and latest Arduino IDE.
+* Add compatibility with arduino-esp32 v3 and latest Arduino IDE.
 * Support 64-bit time_t if the environment uses it.

 ### 2/12/2024